SB-6284

 Plain Language

-Government agencies that deploy AI systems intended to interact with consumers must disclose — before or at the time of interaction — that the consumer is interacting with AI.
-The disclosure must be clear, conspicuously posted, written in plain language, and may not use dark patterns.
-A hyperlink to a separate web page is acceptable.
-Critically, the disclosure is unconditional — it must be made even if it would be obvious to a reasonable consumer that they are interacting with AI.
-This applies to any AI system (not just high-risk systems) and covers government agencies (which are excluded from the 'person' definition and therefore from the Title 19 chapter's deployer/developer obligations).
-This section is codified in Title 42 RCW and does not include a specified enforcement mechanism.
+Government agencies that deploy AI systems intended to interact with consumers must disclose — before or at the time of interaction — that the consumer is interacting with an AI system.
+The disclosure must be clear, conspicuous, in plain language, and may not use a dark pattern.
+A hyperlink to a separate web page is an acceptable disclosure method.
+Critically, the disclosure is unconditional — it must be provided even when it would be obvious to a reasonable consumer that they are interacting with AI.
+This provision is codified separately in Title 42 RCW (government operations), distinct from the private-sector obligations in Title 19 RCW.

 Statutory Text